Tomi292/Uncursus/README.md

 7) Launch Sileo

-8) Update Each Package Individually
+8) Update Each Package Separately

 9) Add This Repo (https://artikushg.github.io/) And Install The Package "PreferenceLoader"